PavelDoGreat/Laws-of-Universe/README.md

 When you want a more active and richer existence, you move to the city.
 God here takes a form of a king with a queen that rule over the kingdom and everybody gives praises to Them as an equal response for the richness that They give for the souls.

-He is sometimes appears with 2 consorts here - let me explain this idea.
+He sometimes appears with 2 consorts here - let me explain this idea.
 The mysterious half can be divided into 2 parts:

 1. Will - direction, experience of ecstasy - love.
 Intuition.
 2. Action - acting force, should be aligned with loving will.